Tiziano-92/Dreagle/README.md

 ##Installing

-In yout terminal, go to the folder you want to install.
+In your terminal, go to the folder you want to install.

 Clone this repo: